Hawaii Gardening Essentials: Growing a Tropical Paradise in Your Backyard

 Today, Hawaii has more endangered plant species than any other state.
 Habitat loss, invasive species, and development have devastated native plant populations.
 As gardeners, we have a real opportunity to be part of the solution by incorporating native plants into our landscapes.

-Some excellent native plants for home gardens include ohia lehua, which produces beautiful red pom-pom flowers and is the backbone of native Hawaiian forests.
-At lower elevations, consider naupaka, a coastal shrub with distinctive half-flowers that is salt-tolerant and makes an excellent hedge.
+Some excellent native plants for home gardens: ohia lehua, which produces beautiful red pom-pom flowers and is the backbone of native Hawaiian forests.
+At lower elevations, naupaka, a coastal shrub with distinctive half-flowers that's salt-tolerant and makes an excellent hedge.
 Ilima, the flower of Oahu, produces delicate yellow-orange blooms and grows well as a groundcover or low border plant.
-Akulikuli, or sea purslane, is a native succulent groundcover that handles salt spray and drought beautifully.
+Akulikuli (sea purslane) is a native succulent groundcover that handles salt spray and drought beautifully.

 For anyone in a wetter area, native ferns like the hapu'u tree fern create dramatic garden focal points and support native insects and birds.
 Koa trees, if you have the space, are magnificent and deeply significant in Hawaiian culture.